1 min read

 3. Your strategy or the high-level story of how you will move from where you are today to your ideal unique strategic position.

-Too often we see documents labeled “Strategic Plan” that are merely aggregated goals (the bottoms up approach) or current plans wrapped in new language but void of any new thinking.
+Too often, we see documents labeled “Strategic Plan” that are merely aggregated goals (the bottoms-up approach) or current plans wrapped in a new language but void of any new thinking.
 These documents fail to communicate new strategic thinking because they have not followed any strategic planning practices.

 To define a truly strategic position, you must have spent time defining and compiling the market context from which you define a position.
 This requires conducting research on your market or at the least gathering market intelligence from folks that spent time in the market (sales and marketing).
 Once assembled the strategic planning team must make sense of the data and insights with strategic thinking and generate a strategic context from which strategy is based.

-Creating this context naturally leads to greater clarity to set your ideal strategic positioning.
+Creating this context naturally leads to greater clarity in setting your ideal strategic positioning.
 With this context, you can see where you and others in your market operate today and what “space” you ideally want to occupy.
 This is strategic positioning.

 These strategic thinking activities lay the foundation for a strategy that you can authentically call a strategic plan.